Players - Virgil Van Dijk

 Van Dijk's composure is for all to see and he led Liverpool in yet another remarkable season when the 30-year wait for the league crown came to an end.
 He was the only Liverpool player who played every single minute in the 2019/20 league campaign.
 When asked who is the Premiership's greatest ever centre-half, former Manchester City captain, Vincent Kompany was in no doubt.
 “I would bring it back to Virgil van Dijk,” Kompany said in May 2020.
 “It’s a weird one because he hasn’t been on the scene as long as these names we have mentioned: John Terry, Rio Ferdinand.
 These guys were there for a long time.
 But the signs he has showed in his last few years just make it so obvious that if he would have been at the top level before that he would have already gone further as well.
 From what I’ve seen in terms of having an impact on a team, and a defender is never about himself it’s about communication with other guys and how you make your team more solid.
 The Liverpool before van Dijk and the one after him, it’s a completely different setup and I’ll give him that one because of that."

 Five games into 2020/21, Van Dijk suffered a cruciate ligament injury in his right knee after a challenge by Everton's Jordan Pickford.
 He was ruled out for the rest of the season and chose not to risk his come back by making himself available for Euro 2020, held over from the previous summer due to Covid 19.
 Van Dijk returned to the centre of Liverpool's defence for the start of 2021/22 and gradually got back to his best as Liverpool came close to an unprecedented quadruple.
-He was named in the PFA Team of the Year and in November 2022 was announced as Holland's captain for the World Cup in Qatar, where they were beaten by eventual winners Argentina in the quarter finals.
+He was named in the PFA Team of the Year and in November 2022 was announced as Netherlands' captain for the World Cup in Qatar, where they were beaten by eventual winners Argentina in the quarter finals.

 Appearances per season